SarahRoseLives/OP25MCH/readme.md

 * Pi volume adjustment from large display
 * Ability to configure basic trunk.tsv from within app
 * Some Moc info

-## Future Features

-* Automatic system switching
 * Radio Reference Importing
 * Automatic Site Switching Within a System

+## Future Features

 * "ScanGrid" Allowing you to set channels to scan specifically on the fly
-* A docker server instance to handle op25 and custom commands to implement above features

 ## Credits